ratlog/ratlog-spec/readme.md

 - If a field's value is empty, the separator `: ` may be ommited.
 - Field keys must be unique.
 - If any field is invalid, the fields segment is ignored and all potential field characters, even those if valid fields, are treated as part of the *message* segement instead.
 - The sorting of fields is not relevant and may be ignored.
+It is recommended to sort fields alphabetically.
 - In terms of data structures fields should be thought of as a hashmap/dictionary rather than a list.

 ----------------------------